naemon/naemon.github.io/src/documentation/developer/workers.md

 > Keys are case sensitive. `JOB_ID` is *not* the same as `job_id`.

-### API's
+### APIs
 Worker processes communicate with Naemon using libnaemon API's exclusively.
 Since you're looking at a subpage of the documentation for that documentation right now, I'll just assume you've found it.
-Although using the libnaemon api's when writing a worker is completely optional, it's highly recommended.
+Although using the libnaemon APIs when writing a worker is completely optional, it's highly recommended.

 The key API's to use are: